|

-by Marissa Stanko ![]() Trying to find your identity as a writer is nerve-wracking.
+by Marissa Stanko Photo by C D-X via Unsplash Trying to find your identity as a writer is nerve-wracking.
 There’s pressure on all sides to do certain things or be a certain way or write at certain times and so on and so on.
 It took me a long time to feel like I was a writer, and even now I struggle with feeling like I don’t write “the right way.”
 One of the things I always felt forced to justify as a writer, even to myself, is that I like to listen to music while I write, and it isn’t instrumental.
 Studies, blog posts, and articles galore tell me that I shouldn’t listen to music while I write, or that if I do, it should be classical, instrumental, or a playlist designed to fit the piece I’m working on.
 Lyrics distract from writing, they say.
 Music puts your focus somewhere else.
 And I know for many people, that must be true.

 0 Comments

-by Georgia I. Salvaryn ![]() It has long been debated whether audiobooks are better than traditional books and e-books, but it is an argument that has no end.
+by Georgia I. Salvaryn "open book pages" by Jo Naylor CC BY 2.0 It has long been debated whether audiobooks are better than traditional books and e-books, but it is an argument that has no end.
 While some people believe audiobooks are eventually going to take over the reading world, others believe traditional books and e-books will have a long-lasting existence and influence on the book-loving community.
 Eventually, one’s use of audiobooks or print media comes down to two factors: ease and enjoyment.
 In Dina Folgia’s opinion editorial Why the Future of Writing is in Audio, she discusses the revolutionary addition of audiobooks and storytelling podcasts to the literary world and the growing popularity of this form of “reading.”
 She argues that readers will eventually turn to audio for better entertainment and for convenience (i.e., a reader can listen to their favorite actor read their memoir while driving to work.)
-Her conclusion: It’s no secret that print media is on the out.
-It will never go away, not completely, but the shift to the digital sphere has removed the emphasis from physically published content.
-Audio has already begun to breathe new life into old genres like horror, and is extending far beyond the conversational sphere and into the world of narrative.
-Writers would be foolish to overlook this massive new platform for creativity.
-While I agree that this electronic medium is on the rise, I do not believe that it will kick print media to the curb.
+Her conclusion: |

 Archives